 For several years now, I’ve been building plugins using the WordPress Plugin Boilerplate project.
 In 2015, I gave a WordCamp talk about how to use it.
 Over the past few years, I’ve answered questions about how to build plugins with the boilerplate.
-Since there is no formal documentation, I hope these posts serve that purpose unofficially.
+Since there is no official documentation, I hope these posts serve as some unofficial documentation.
 I covered most of this introductory material in my WordCamp talk.
 However, I’m planning more detailed posts, additional code examples, and topics I didn’t cover in the presentation.
 I’ll also offer some shortcuts and potential improvements, in case you want to fork the boilerplate.

 When I first began writing plugins, I did what most beginning developers do – copy and paste code samples from the Codex and/or another developer’s blog.
 Each plugin eventually worked, but I still cringe when I look at that code.
 Many of those first plugins were giant, one-file plugins.
 Over time, I learned better methods for writing code and eventually discovered the WordPress Plugin Boilerplate.
 Since then, I’ve used either the boilerplate or my own fork for even the simplest plugins.